nianeyna/ao3downloader/README.md

 Note that the script will, of course, still be slower than it used to be.
 I can't conjure server capacity out of thin air, nor would I ever make any attempt to circumvent measures put into place by ao3 to preserve their site's technical integrity.
 I can only work around the limitations that exist - in this case, by automating the process of patiently trying again... and again... and again.

 If you use the new version, as usual, please do report any odd behavior you may encounter.
 I've done my best to shake out the wrinkles, but I've had to change some pretty key parts of the script and that always comes with the risk of introducing new bugs.
 Thanks in advance, and thank you all as well for your patience while I worked on this update.

-## What is this?

-This is a program intended to help you download fanfiction from the [Archive of Our Own](https://archiveofourown.org/) in bulk.
-This program is primarily intended to work with links to the Archive of Our Own itself, but has a secondary function of downloading any [Pinboard](https://pinboard.in/) bookmarks that link to the Archive of Our Own.
-You can ignore the Pinboard functionality if you don't know what Pinboard is or don't use Pinboard.

-**PSA: The [Troubleshooting](#troubleshooting) section of this readme exists and I swear to you it's not bullshit.
-If you encounter problems with the script DO THE TROUBLESHOOTING STEPS before giving up and/or sending a bug report.
-Thank you! 🙏**

 ## Table of Contents